- Cable broadband speeds are generally up to 30Mbps and up to 100Mbps with a speed pack

 Cable broadband runs a coaxial cable from the node to your home.
 This is the same technology used for TV services like Foxtel.

-The speeds of cable broadband you can get can be as high as 100 Mbps if you pay for the additional speed pack and also with the NBN, you can receive speeds on the highest tier plans of up to 100 Mbps.
+The speeds of cable broadband you can get can be as high as 100 Mbps if you pay for the additional speed pack and also with the NBN, you can receive speeds on the highest tier plans of up to 1000 Mbps for as long as the connection technology allows it.

-While it may seem that these options are similar in their capacities and capabilities, the reality is that once the NBN is rolled out into your area the NBN will be the superior connection and you will have 18 months to transition to the NBN before your cable connection is switched off.
+While it may seem that these options are similar in their capacities and capabilities, the reality is that once the NBN is rolled out in your area, the NBN will be the superior connection and you will have 18 months to transition to the NBN before your cable connection is switched off.
+This is because the NBN is a fibre optic network that is much faster and more reliable than the existing copper network.
+So, if you're looking for a fast and reliable connection, make sure to switch to the NBN when it's available in your area.

 If you do not have the NBN in your area, Cable broadband is still considered to be the best internet connection available.
 You can view the current plans available for Cable broadband plans here and current NBN broadband plans here.